Nelson-Cheung/i686-compiler/linux/Documentation/RCU/whatisRCU.rst

 Quick Quiz #3:
-		If it is illegal to block in an RCU read-side critical section, what the heck do you do in CONFIG_PREEMPT_RT, where normal spinlocks can block???
+		If it is illegal to block in an RCU read-side critical section, what the heck do you do in PREEMPT_RT, where normal spinlocks can block???

 Answer:
-		Just as CONFIG_PREEMPT_RT permits preemption of spinlock critical sections, it permits preemption of RCU read-side critical sections.
+		Just as PREEMPT_RT permits preemption of spinlock critical sections, it permits preemption of RCU read-side critical sections.
 It also permits
 		spinlocks blocking while in RCU read-side critical